David-Duefrene/DjangoPlusPlus/core/AbstractModels/README.md

 # Abstract Models
-This section contains all abstract models
+This section contains all abstract models.

 ## Folder Structure
-- AbstractBaseUser/ A basic user shared amongst other users
+- AbstractBaseUser/ A basic abstracted user used for custom inheritance.